REVIEWED BY

 The Main Constructs of Pseudocode

-At its core pseudocode is the ability to represent six programming constructs (always written in uppercase): SEQUENCE, CASE, WHILE, REPEAT-UNTIL, FOR, and IF-THEN-ELSE.
-These constructs — also called keywords —are used to describe the control flow of the algorithm.
+At its core, pseudocode is the ability to represent six programming constructs (always written in uppercase): SEQUENCE, CASE, WHILE, REPEAT-UNTIL, FOR, and IF-THEN-ELSE.
+These constructs — also called keywords — are used to describe the control flow of the algorithm.

 1. SEQUENCE represents linear tasks sequentially performed one after the other.

-4. FOR another way of looping.
+4. FOR is another way of looping.

-6. CASE the generalization form of IF-THEN-ELSE.
+6. CASE is the generalization form of IF-THEN-ELSE.

 pseudocode constructs